 I’m a professional troubleshooter (a.k.a.
 IT Guy) and I’ve been using Linux as my main desktop OS for over a decade, at home as well as at work (even though I’ve worked predominately in Windows shops).

-Professionally I work in the IT department of a local company, supporting mostly Windows servers and desktops.
+Professionally I work for an IT services company, supporting mostly Windows servers and desktops belonging to our clients and end users.

 Personally, I’m a writer, a gamer, and a musician, and I’m also a movie buff.
 I still love technology though, and I’m always tinkering with computers on my home network.